Other industry professionals

 - Clarify on what grounds a buyer can avoid the contract if the seller fails to provide the information to the buyer

-Real estate agents will need to fully understand the implications of a strata scheme being a leasehold strata scheme.
+Real estate agents need to fully understand the implications of a strata scheme being a leasehold strata scheme.

 A leasehold strata title can be transferred and mortgaged just like a normal strata title, however the leasehold scheme is differently defined by having an expiry date.
 It’s predicted that the value of a leasehold strata lot will decline as the expiry date of the scheme approaches but it’s up to the market to determine the value of any lot just as it does with existing strata lots.

-You will also need to understand how the underlying title of a leasehold strata scheme i.e. the title to the land which has been subdivided by the leasehold scheme, has a reversionary interest which can be sold or mortgaged similar to any freehold property.
+You also need to understand how the underlying title of a leasehold strata scheme i.e. the title to the land which has been subdivided by the leasehold scheme, has a reversionary interest which can be sold or mortgaged similar to any freehold property.

 Approvals by Local Government